Swaraj0003/A_simple_fake_news_prediction/README.md

-📰 Fake News Predictor
+Fake News Predictor

-A simple machine learning project that predicts whether a given news article is real or fake.
-This project is meant for practice and learning purposes.
+A fully functional Fake News Detection Web Application built using Django and Machine Learning.
+Users can input a news headline or full article text, and the system predicts whether it is Real or Fake based on a trained classification model.

+This project is created for learning, practice, and demonstration of integrating ML models into a Django web framework.

-📌 Features
+Features

-Input: News headline or article text
+ Accepts user input (headline or article text)

-Output: Prediction — Real or Fake
+ Machine Learning model predicts: Real or Fake

-Based on a machine learning model trained on a labeled dataset

-Built using Python and scikit-learn
+ Web-based UI built with Django

+ ML model integrated using pickle/joblib

+ End-to-end flow: preprocessing → vectorization → prediction → display result

+ Clean and simple interface for easy usage

-🛠️ Tech Stack
+ Tech Stack
+Backend & Web Framework

+Django

 Python

+Machine Learning

+Scikit-learn

 Pandas

 NumPy

-Scikit-learn
+Frontend

+HTML

+CSS